ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 #### Image upload
 {: #tutorial-develop-image-upload}

-See the code from imageUploadRoutes.js in the example.
-We must create an instance of a new express router and name it imageUploadRouter in lines 1 - 2.
+See the code from imageUploadRoutes.js in Example 19.
+We must create an instance of a new express router and name it `imageUploadRoutes` at the start.
-Then, on line 5, we create a function that returns imageUploadRouter, and assign it to a variable called "router".
-We export the function in "router" on line 28 to make it accessible to app.js.
-On line 7, we require a file named galleryController.js.
-Because some logic is dedicated to controlling how we upload our images, we put that logic in this function and save it in our ./src/controllers directory.
+Later, we create a function that returns `imageUploadRoutes`, and assign it to a variable called `router`.
+When completed, the function must be exported as a module to make it accessible to the framework and our main code in app.js.
+Separating our routing logic from the upload logic requires a controller file named galleryController.js.
+Because that logic is dedicated to processing the incoming request and providing the appropriate response, we put that logic in that function and save it in the ./src/controllers directory.

-Line 12 is where our imageUploadRouter is told to route requests for the root app route ("/") when the HTTP POST method is used.
-Inside the post function of our imageUploadRouter, we use middleware from the multer and multer-s3 modules which is exposed by the galleryController as upload.
+The instance of the Router from the Express framework is where our imageUploadRoutes is designed to route requests for the root app route ("/") when the HTTP POST method is used.
+Inside the `post` method of our imageUploadRoutes, we use middleware from the `multer` and `multer-s3` modules which is exposed by the galleryController as `upload`.
 The middleware takes the data and file from our Upload form POST, processes it, and runs a callback function.
-In the callback function on line 13 - 22, we check that we get an HTTP status code of 200, and that we had at least one file in our request object to upload.
-Based on those conditions, we set the feedback in our status variable and render the index view template with the new status.
+In the callback function we check that we get an HTTP status code of 200, and that we had at least one file in our request object to upload.
+Based on those conditions, we set the feedback in our `status` variable and render the index view template with the new status.

 ```